-Develop and deliver an

-The Council brand strategy progressed with developing and implementing a refreshed look, feel and tone for community engagement communications and promotions.
-The 2024-2025 swim season campaign was launched which aims to promote safety and accessibility in public and private swimming places and Wollongong's 35+ places to swim.
+Operational Plan 2024 - 2025 Update Develop and deliver an The Council brand strategy progressed with developing and organisational Brand implementing a refreshed look, feel and tone for community engagement communications and promotions.
+The 2024-2025 swim Strategy On-Track season campaign was launched which aims to promote safety and accessibility in public and private swimming places and Wollongong's 35+ places to swim.
 An integrated advertising and communications approach including radio, cinema, print and digital advertising as well as updated web and social media content will be implemented over the summer months.

-Review Council's Community Engagement Strategy On-Track

-Council's Community Engagement Strategy Council Policy has been reviewed in accordance with the NSW Integrated Planning and Reporting framework best practice approach.
+Review Council's On-Track Council's Community Engagement Strategy Council Policy has been Community reviewed in accordance with the NSW Integrated Planning and Engagement Strategy Reporting framework best practice approach.
 The Policy was adopted by Council on 16 December 2024.